-English might not be your primary or secondary language, but if your want to be a developer, then you need to learn functional english very well.
+English might not be your primary or secondary language, but if you want to be a developer, then you need to learn functional English very well.

-If you can read english and understand it, if you can watch english movies and understand it, that's it.
+If you can read English and understand it, if you can watch English movies and understand it, that's it.
 That's all you need to get ahead.
-You don't need to be expert, or scholar in English.
+You don't need to be an expert, or scholar in English.
 So learn English!

 Contribute to the Open Source

 Look, my friend.
-You don't need a billion dollar idea to learn programming.
-And frankly speaking, if you're in learning phase, you don't need to have a big project idea - something that nobody has built yet, to learn programming.
+You don't need a billion-dollar idea to learn to code.
+And frankly speaking, if you're in a learning phase, you don't need to have a big project idea - something that nobody has built yet.

 The world is full of fascinating problems waiting to be solved

-Go search them.
-There are tons of open source projects out there who needs developer.
+Go search for them.
+There are tons of open-source projects out there who need a developer.
 Including the popular ones you've heard of like Angular, React, jQuery and so on.
 And including the ones you have NOT heard of, they are on sites like GitHub.

-GitHub is a social coding platform where people share their project codes, come together and develop open source projects.
+GitHub is a social coding platform where people share their project codes, come together and develop open-source projects.
 There are many such sites, but GitHub is popular amongst them.
-There are hundreds of thousands applications that are still in developing phase.
+There are hundreds of thousands of applications that are still in the developing phase.

-Understand how things are coded, check out it's issue list.
+Understand how things are coded, check out its issue list.
 See which issues people are facing and try to solve them.
 And if you can't solve them, find out bugs, or write articles on how to use them.
-The are also considered contributions which will also help you improve your programming logic.
+They are also considered contributions which will also help you improve your programming logic.

 Follow THE PATH

-Now remember, this is really important one.
+Now, remember, this is a really important one.
 The IT sector is changing rapidly.
 Before you finish learning one technology, chances are there will be more technologies ahead of you.
 And this is not going to stop soon.